 to 1!

-- If set to 2 (relaxed), Linux will only drop packets that has a source address not in routing table (or it doesn't know how to properly reply to).
+- If set to 2 (relaxed), in theory, Linux will only drop packets that

 - If set to 0 (disabled), allow all packets.

-Then, MAKE SURE to turn off any tool that help you configure
+Then, MAKE SURE to turn off any tool that helps you configure

 iptables